Nidhogg-Wyrmborn/youtube-dl-bulk-download/README.md

 because crunchyroll beta seems to throw "unsupported link" errors

-if you want to have this as an executable create and issue requesting as such and i will create a release with the executable as soon as i am able to
+if you want to have this as an executable create an issue requesting as such and i will create a release with the executable as soon as i am able to